-- 1. The word "forgive: means "to ." - 2.
-To forgive is to absolve from to punishment for a crime or fault committed. - 3.
-Forgiveness is the voluntary of a person over which one has legal control. - When God forgives it does not mean that He temporarily which He may at some later time inflict. - 5.
-God's forgiveness is and it is .
+1. The word "forgive: means "to 2.
+To forgive is to absolve fromfault committed. to punishment for a crime or 3.
+Forgiveness is the voluntarylegal control. of a person over which one has 4.
+When God forgives it does not mean that He to • 5.
+God's forgiveness is and it is ·